 Tax Planning for Retirees

 This publication is a tax planning and reference book for tax advisors with clients who are retired or about to retire.
 It is published by LexisNexis Matthew Bender.

 Available at LexisNexis BookstoreSee At Bookstore

 Tax Planning for Retirees

-Chapter 1 summarizes the tax planning ideas and techniques presented in the treatise.
-A retiree may implement some of these tax-saving techniques at the time of retirement, and implement others at any time during his or her retirement years.
-Chapter 1 also summarizes the tax-saving techniques in the treatise available to the beneficiaries of a retiree.
+Chapter 1 summarizes the tax planning ideas and techniques in the treatise.
+A retiree may implement some of these ideas and techniques at retirement and implement others during retirement years.
+Chapter 1 also summarizes tax-saving techniques available for beneficiaries.

-Chapter 2 discusses the federal tax treatment of retiree benefits derived from qualified plans and section 403(b) plans (i.e., tax-sheltered annuities or TSAs).
+Chapter 2 discusses the federal tax treatment of retiree benefits from qualified plans and section 403(b) plans (i.e., tax-sheltered annuities or TSAs).
 Chapters 3 and 4 explain the taxation of benefits from certain eligible plans established by tax-exempt organizations and state or local governments.
 Chapters 5, 6 and 7 discuss retirees’ use of individual retirement accounts (IRAs and Roth IRAs), and designated Roth accounts.
 Of course, all these types of plans or arrangements enjoy tax-favored treatment to some extent.